gugarosa/recogna_web/README.md

-# website
+# Recogna Laboratory

-A web application developed in Vue.js for Recogna's laboratory.
+This is the official Vue.js code base for the Recogna's Laboratory website.
+All assets and files are preserved under the MIT license and should be given appropriate copyright when being used.